domainmod/domainmod/README.md

 3. In the '_includes' folder, copy config.SAMPLE.inc.php to config.inc.php and then update config.inc.php to reflect your server's settings.

-4. In a web browser, visit the URL where you just installed the Domain Manager.
-For Example, http://aysmedia.com/dm/ or http://aysmedia.com/domainmanager/.
+4. In a web browser, visit the URL where you just installed the Domain Manager and then click the Install link.
+For example, http://aysmedia.com/dm/ or http://aysmedia.com/domainmanager/.

 5. After a few seconds a message should appear letting you know that the installation was successful.